Definition of Product Ecosystem

 - New marketing opportunities – When you introduce new products, new marketing opportunities will appear, enabling you to reach a larger audience.

 - Attract new talent – When you have a great range of products and a popular brand, the best people will want to come and work with you.
 When you add to your product line, the offshoot is that you instinctively attract the best team.

 - Increase your earning potential – Look at your existing product line and the ways in which you can increase earning potential; take what people like to one side and do more of it, brainstorming to create new products or services.

 - Generate anticipation – Create excitement when new products are launched, getting your customers as animated as you are.

 - Increase loyalty – Existing customers will start to look to you for new products, thus developing loyalty as they wait to see what is coming next.
 This is an invaluable ingredient of success and will pay off in a big way.

 How did Google become so big?
-In the early days it was just a search engine company but realised that they had access to an absolute wealth of data.
+In the early days it was just a search engine company but it soon realised it had access to an absolute wealth of data.
 By getting its engineers to work on this idea and offer the data free to customers, it built a massive ecosystem that everyone would begin to rely on.
-The result was Google Analytics, a new product line for Google which shot the company into the stratosphere, resulting in mass innovation and the origin of data-driven marketing.
+The result was Google Analytics, a new product line for Google, resulting in mass innovation and the origin of data-driven marketing.

 Even as a non-tech company, you can learn from Google.
 You need to encourage development using APIs, get involved in conferences that showcase your talents and take part in thought leadership and research.